orthopus/01-mechanicals-tools/docs/TennisBallHolder_making-manual.md

 The **Tennis Ball Holder** will house the tennis ball.
 It will allow you to throw the tennis ball and to serve as a pro!
 The 3D printed body of the Tennis ball Holder needs to be connected to the **Tool Holder 3D printed.** Thus, to make a Tennis Ball Holder compatible with the Universal Wrist you need to assemble the 3D printed body with a **Tool Holder 3D printed.**

-The .STL file are available in [this repository](https://github.com/orthopus/01-wrist/tree/main/src/Tool-holder%203D%20print)
+The .STL file are available [here](https://github.com/orthopus/01-mechanicals-tools/tree/main/src/TennisBallHolder-3D)

 We used the Ultimaker Cura slicer and an Ultimaker Extended 2+ 3D printer.